 Where is the Vehicle Identification Number?

-- The typical location is on the lower left corner of the dashboard just in front of the steering wheel.
+- The lower left corner of the dashboard, just in front of the steering wheel.
 This is a common area where the VIN is found.

-- Front area of the engine block.
-To easily find it, just open the hood and you will see it etched in front of the engine.
+- The front area of the engine block.
+Simply open the hood, and you will see it etched in front of the engine.

 - Within the driver-side doorjamb, usually underneath the side view mirror.